 - 1. Decide what you are going to do: - a) Are you going to educate, fundraise, give things away?
 All of the above? - 2.
 Pick a good day to have your event. - a) Coordinate with already existing on-campus events, pick a time that suits your volunteers.
 Avoid exam times, avoid times dominated by other school wide events unless you can be a part of that event! - 3.
-Create a list of tasks that need to be completed. - a) Does time need to be reserved?
-Who should you talk to about getting access to this event?
+Create a list of tasks that need to be completed. - a) Does space need to be reserved?
+Tables?
 Does anything need to be bought?
 Who is paying for it?
-Can it be borrowed? - 4.
-Design a sign-up sheet so that shifts can be taken by volunteers to ensure people are at the event at all times. - 5.
+Can it be borrowed?
+Do you need power?
+Who should you talk to about getting access to power? - 4.
+Design a sign up sheet so that shifts can be taken by volunteers to ensure people are at the table/event at all times. - 5.
 Decide on future meeting dates for the event: - a) Do you need to meet a week before to check in?
-The night before to prepare?
+The night before to prepare food etc.?